 Respect and etiquette are key elements for successfully communicating in today’s society.
 Yet for some people unfamiliar with developmental disabilities, it can be difficult to know what to say or do.
 That’s why UCP of Sacramento and Northern California has the following etiquette tips to help you become a more effective communicator when working with people with disabilities.
-These guidelines address specific issues that frequently arise when communicating with people living with developmental disabilities, however, because everyone is different, these guidelines only hold true for most individuals most of the time.
+These disability and etiquette tips and guidelines address specific issues that frequently arise when communicating with people living with developmental disabilities.
+However, because everyone is different, these guidelines only hold true for most individuals most of the time.

 General Etiquette Tips for Communicating with People with Disabilities

-- When introduced to a person with a disability, it is appropriate to offer to shake hands.
-When in doubt, ask.
-And remember with a spoken greeting that a smile is always appropriate.
+- Communicate clearly.
+It is appropriate to offer to shake hands when introduced to a person with a disability.
+If in doubt, ask.
+And remember that a smile is always appropriate.

 - If you offer assistance, wait until the offer is accepted.
 Then listen to the person or ask for instructions.

 Persons Using Wheelchairs Etiquette Tips

 - When speaking with a person who uses a wheelchair or a person who uses crutches, place yourself at eye level in front of the person to facilitate the conversation.

 - Leaning on, or hanging on to, a person’s wheelchair is similar to leaning on, or hanging on to, a person and is generally considered annoying.
 The chair is part of the personal body space of the person who uses it.

 - Never patronize people who use wheelchairs by patting them on the head or shoulder.

 Disability that Affects Speech Etiquette Tips